zahnjm/applied-angular/instructor/labs/counter.md

 Create a new folder in `src/` called `counter-lab`.

-Create an Angular component in that folder called `counter.component.ts`.
+Create an Angular component in that folder called `counter.ts`.

 > Remember, you can use the snippet `ngc` then hit tab.